sg-dev/sg-website/content/events/SG-Final-Symposium-October-2024/_index.md

 diversity of topics and methods cultivated at the Chair over the past 20 years not necessarily lead to fragmented research.
-Rather, the complexity of social and economic systems can be tackled utilizing a common methodological basis in network science, agent-based modeling, and system dynamics.
+Rather, the complexity of social and economic systems can be successfully tackled by utilizing a common methodological basis in network science, agent-based modeling, system dynamics and data science.

 #### [Download Program  (PDF)](SG-Workshop.pdf)